LivelyKernel/lively4-core/demos/swd21/particles/tutorial/00-shadama.md

   this.y = avg;
 }
 ```

-Source: [@Oshima2017SPS]{style="position:absolute; bottom: 0px; right:60px"}
+Source: [@Oshima2017SPS]{style="position:absolute; bottom: 8px; left:20px; font-size:1em"}

 ---
 ## Variables

 ### Static function variables

-- The `var` statement declares a static function variable within a static function.
+- Static function variables can only be defined inside static functions.
+- They are defined using the keyword `var`.
-- Static function variables are not available to methods, but are visible to all static functions.
+- They are visible to all static functions.
-- There can be no more than one declaration for a given variable name.
+- They are not visible to methods.
+- The declaration of a static function name must be unique.

-#### Example:
+#### Example code:
 ```javascript
 static setup() {
   var begin = 1;